jlinoff/cmpds/README.md

 That tells us that v2 is indeed slightly faster.

 ## Program arguments
 The program requires that you specify one or two dataset files as input.
+At least one file is required.

-In addition there are a number optional arguments.
+In addition there are a number of optional arguments.
 They are shown in the table below.

 | Short Form | Long Form    | Description |
 | :--------- | :----------- | :---------- |